LOGIN

 REGISTER

-Components of self-compassion. mindfulness
+Components of self-compassion.
+Mindfulness

 Select the language:

-Transcription Components of self-compassion. mindfulness
+Components of self-compassion.
+Mindfulness

 The third essential component of self-compassion is mindfulness, which in this context refers to the ability to observe one's negative thoughts and emotions with a balanced perspective and without over-identifying with them.